The Board Game Design Course

 You may name your ad set now or wait until you have set all your criteria and have a specific target audience you can identify, which will make it easier to identify later.

-If you have a Facebook page, you can assign it here.
+If you have a Facebook page, you can assign it here, along with linking your Instagram account.
 Set your daily budget, which can be as little as a couple of dollars or less, along with your starting date (which can be as soon as you hit “publish” on your ad).

 Next, is the fun part – figuring out your audience.